seefood/animated-gifs/README.md

 ### Copyrights

 The copyrights to the actual images belong to their respective intellectual property copyright holders, blah blah blah.
-Snipe (and I) have collected these over a period of years, so we couldn't tell you where we found most of them, and we're reasonably certain the folks we nicked them from couldn't tell you where they originally found them either.
+Snipe (and Seefood) have collected these over a period of years, so we couldn't tell you where we found most of them, and we're reasonably certain the folks we nicked them from couldn't tell you where they originally found them either.
 Internet, amirite?